 Guide runners whilst warning the public so that the two do not come into conflict with each other.
 Give clear unambiguous direction to approaching runners.

 Support the neighbouring Course Marshals.

 Inform your Sector supervisor or Race Control if you have a problem or require medical attention for a runner.
-A card with all relevent phone numbers will be provided.
-The marshall should be in communication with their Sector supervisor by mobile phone, in order to inform the supervisor of any problems.
-Therefore the marshall should take their mobile phone with them.
-The supervisor will ask for the number, and will give the marshall his/her mobile number.
-Not having a mobile phone does NOT mean the person cannot marshall – alternative communication links can be established.
+A card with all relevant phone numbers will be provided.
+The marshal should be in communication with their Sector supervisor by mobile phone, in order to inform the supervisor of any problems.
+Therefore the marshal should take their mobile phone with them.
+The supervisor will ask for the number, and will give the marshal his/her mobile number.
+Not having a mobile phone does NOT mean the person cannot marshal – alternative communication links can be established.

 Stay at your post until discharged by the Sector supervisor.